Olivia Blake: Sheffield City Councillor (2014–2020)

+Parliamentary career

+Blake was selected as the prospective Labour Party candidate for Sheffield Hallam in December 2018.
+At the 2019 General Election, Blake was elected to Parliament as MP for Sheffield Hallam with 34.6% of the vote and a majority of 712.
+In her maiden speech to Parliament, Blake said that the Sheffield Hallam constituency had a "very long history of social justice", as Robin Hood mythology points to a Yorkshire origin in Loxley.
+She said that Robin of Loxley means she was "not the first person in Sheffield Hallam to stand on a platform of redistributing wealth".

+Upon her election to Parliament, Blake joined the Socialist Campaign Group, a left-wing grouping of Labour Party Members of Parliament in the House of Commons of the United Kingdom.

 She nominated Rebecca Long-Bailey in the 2020 Labour Party leadership election and Angela Rayner in the 2020 Labour Party deputy leadership election.

 In February 2020, Blake was elected as the Treasurer of the All-Party Parliamentary Group on Myalgic Encephalomyelitis (ME).
-Blake was elected to Parliament's Public Accounts Committee in March 2020.
+She was elected to Parliament's Public Accounts Committee in March 2020.

-Blake was appointed to the frontbench as Parliamentary Private Secretary to Andy McDonald, Shadow Secretary of State for Transport, in January 2020.
-Following the election of Keir Starmer, she was appointed in April as PPS jointly to Jo Stevens, Shadow Secretary of State for Digital, Culture, Media and Sport, and Ian Murray, Shadow Secretary of State for Scotland.
+Following the election of Keir Starmer, she was appointed in April 2020 as the Parliamentary Private Secretary (PPS) jointly to Jo Stevens, Shadow Secretary of State for Digital, Culture, Media and Sport, and Ian Murray, Shadow Secretary of State for Scotland.

-Blake is Vice-Chair of the Bakers, Food and Allied Workers' Union Parliamentary Group.
+Blake is vice-chair of the Bakers, Food and Allied Workers' Union Parliamentary Group.

-After Wetherspoons' owner Tim Martin was inaccurately reported to have told his 43,000 employees that they would not be furloughed during the COVID-19 pandemic, and should go work at Tesco, as Vice-Chair of the BFAWU Parliamentary Group, Blake coordinated a cross-party letter of 95 MPs to calling on Martin to "put people and not profits first" and continue to pay Wetherspoons workers.
+After Wetherspoons' owner Tim Martin was inaccurately reported to have told his 43,000 employees that they would not be furloughed during the COVID-19 pandemic, and should go work at Tesco, Blake, as vice-chair of the BFAWU Parliamentary Group, coordinated a cross-party letter of 95 MPs to calling on Martin to "put people and not profits first" and continue to pay Wetherspoons workers.

+Since 2020, Blake has served as the Chair of the SEND APPG.

 Blake was forced to resign from her position as PPS to Jo Stevens and Ian Murray in September 2020 when she, alongside 18 other Labour MPs, including two other junior office holders, Beth Winter and Nadia Whittome, defied the Labour whip and voted against the Overseas Operations Bill.